Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Method

 \subsection{Overview}

-The overview of our proposed ECPFormer is shown in Fig.~\ref{fig:framework}, which consists of four major components: 1) \textbf{Multi-modal encoding} refers to extracting individual feature embeddings from audio, text expressions, and video sequences.
-2) \textbf{Expression alignment} is to align the semantic-level representations of audio and text expressions before their deep interactions.
-3) \textbf{Multi-modal interaction} is to achieve comprehensive and deep fusion among the three modalities before feeding them into the segmentation network.
+The overview of the proposed ECPFormer is shown in Figure~\ref{fig:framework}, which consists of four components: 1) \textbf{Multi-modal encoding} refers to extracting individual feature embeddings from audio, text prompts, and video sequences.
+2) \textbf{Expression alignment} is to align the semantic-level representations of audio and text prompts.
+3) \textbf{Multi-modal interaction} is to achieve comprehensive and deep fusion among the three modalities, \textit{i.e.}, audio, text, and visual features.
 4) \textbf{Segmentation and optimization} refers to feeding the obtained multi-modal features into a segmentation network to generate the masks.
-More details are presented in the following sections.